carbonetes/jacked/README.md

 - `json`: Use this to get as much information out of Jacked.
 - `cyclonedx-xml`: An XML report conforming to the [CycloneDX 1.4 specification](https://cyclonedx.org/specification/overview/).
 - `cyclonedx-json`: A JSON report conforming to the [CycloneDX 1.4 specification](https://cyclonedx.org/specification/overview/).
+- `cyclonedx-vex-xml`: An XML report conforming to the [CycloneDX 1.4 specification](https://cyclonedx.org/specification/overview/).
+- `cyclonedx-vex-json`: A JSON report conforming to the [CycloneDX 1.4 specification](https://cyclonedx.org/specification/overview/).
 - `spdx-tag-value`: A tag-value formatted report conforming to the [SPDX 2.2 specification](https://spdx.github.io/spdx-spec/).
 - `spdx-json`: A JSON report conforming to the [SPDX 2.2 JSON Schema](https://github.com/spdx/spdx-spec/blob/v2.2/schemas/spdx-schema.json).format.
 - `spdx-xml`: A XML report conforming to the [SPDX 2.2 XML: Schema](https://github.com/mil-oss/spdx-xsd/blob/master/xml/xsd/spdx-xml-ref.xsd).format.